usagov/usagov-2021/docs/Wizards_Content.md

 ## How to add breadcrumb

 As part of the wizard creation process, you will have the opportunity to configure breadcrumbs for the wizard.
 In the header level of the wizard, you can configure a breadcrumb trail by pressing the "Add another item" button under the Breadcrumb header.
+Breadcrumbs are displayed in order of Top->Bottom:Left->Right per the order within the wizard manager editing page, and can be re-ordered using the drag and drop handles.
 Note: Do not set the homepage as a link, this is already assumed and configured by default.

-* URL: The URL of the breadcrumb link (This must be an internal path such as /node/add.)
+* URL: The URL of the breadcrumb link (This must be an internal path such as /node/add.
+You can also start typing the title of a piece of content to select it.
+Enter `<front>` to link to the front page.
+Enter `<nolink>` to display link text only.
+Enter `<button>`to display keyboard-accessible link text only.)
 * Link Text: The text that the breadcrumb will display